 Intonation patterns.
 Disjunctive questions can be pronounced in different ways, and their interpretation is partly determined by the choice of intonation pattern.
-We concentrate on two prosodic features that seem to have significant semantic impact.
-First, in the case of a narrow-scope disjunctive interrogative it is important whether the disjunction is pronounced 'as a block' or whether each of the disjuncts is given separate emphasis.
+We concentrate on two prosodic features that seem to have significant semantic impact.1 First, in the case of a narrow-scope disjunctive interrogative it is important whether the disjunction is pronounced 'as a block' or whether each of the disjuncts is given separate emphasis.
 Second, in case the disjuncts are given separate emphasis, it is important whether there is a rising or a falling pitch contour on the second disjunct.
-The different intonation patterns are given in (3) and (4), where underlining is used to represent emphasis, and \uparrow and \downarrow indicate rising and falling pitch.
+The different intonation patterns are given in (3) and (4), where underlining is used to represent emphasis, and \uparrow and \downarrow indicate rising and falling pitch.2

 - (3) Intonation patterns for narrow-scope disjunctive interrogatives: - a.
-Block intonation: Does Ann-or-Bill play the piano? - b.
-Open intonation: Does Ann↑ or Bill↑ play the piano? - c.
+Block intonation: Does Ann-or-Bill[↑] play the piano? - b.
+Open intonation: Does $\overline{Ann\uparrow or Bill\uparrow play}$ the piano? - c.
 Closed intonation: Does Ann↑ or Bill↓ play the piano?

 ^{} This paper has benefited enormously from discussions with Ivano Ciardelli and Jeroen Groenendijk, for which we are very grateful.
 We would also like to thank Maria Aloni and Kathryn Pruitt for helpful feedback.
+A condensed version of this paper will appear as (Roelofsen and van Gool, 2009).